umlet/CricketNetRunRateRodeo.jl/README.md

 ## WHY - To Bowl or to Bat?

-In the 2024 T20 world cup, England has a scarily low NRR after their first loss by 36 runs to Australia, and had to decide whether to bowl or bat in their 2nd game against Oman.
+In the 2024 T20 world cup, England had a scarily low NRR after their first loss by 36 runs to Australia, and had to decide whether to bowl or bat in their 2nd game against Oman.

-Now, batting first means you will create a own-score vector with the full 20 overs as y-component: if you are not bowled out, you just keep going the full 20 overs, and otherwise the full overs are used for your run rate anyway.
+Now, batting first means you will always create an own-score vector with the full 20 overs as y-component (if you are *not* bowled out, you just keep going till the end; if bowled out, the full overs are used for your run rate anyway).
 But this vector can go arbitrarily-high up.

-Conversely, bowling (well) first might knock out you opponent early; your own vector is then essentially upper-delimited by the opponent's run score.
+Conversely, bowling (well) first might knock out your opponent early; your own vector is then essentially upper-bounded by the opponent's run score.
 Your vector is bounded, but you might risk more and go faster.

 So the choice is between adding a large vector versus adding a smaller but steeper one.